kscieslinski/CTF/pwn/conf2020/kvm/README.md

 In general, the program is asking user for some untrusted shellcode and then it is using `kvm` (real kvm, not the provided binary) to spawn a virtual machine in which it will execute this code.
 So as the task description suggest, our goal is to break out of this sandbox.

 ## General overview
-The program is performing standard initialization routine.
+The program is performing standard initialization routines.
 I've decided not to go throught it as it is explained in details [here](https://lwn.net/Articles/658511/).
-But it simply opens the `/dev/kvm` device, it creates a virtual machine, allocates a memory for the guest, sets the guest registers and guest special registers, paging and finally it passes the control to the guest vm.
+But in short it opens the `/dev/kvm` device, it creates a virtual machine, allocates a memory for the guest, sets the guest registers and guest special registers, paging and finally it passes the control to the guest vm.

 The non standard thing is that the guest in the article linked above executes in `real mode` while the guest in the challenge executes in `long mode`.
 This means that there must be some paging included.
 And indeeed it is as you can see in this part of the code: